The Modern Employee One-on-One Template

 Do make meetings as effortless as possible for employees

-One-on-one meetings aren’t supposed to be another thing employees have to add to their to-do lists.
+One-on-one meetings aren’t supposed to be another thing a direct report has to add to their to-do lists.
 As you build a relationship with your employees, they should look forward to getting together.
 The meetings will give them a chance to talk to you about their experiences and their concerns.

 If employees have to prepare ahead of the meeting, make sure it only takes them a few minutes.
 They should be able to just show up to the meeting and have a successful experience without too much forethought.